Pistachio Muffins

 Unlike some bakery-style muffins, which can be dry and crumbly, these full-flavored pistachio muffins are fluffy and moist.
 Plus, they have the right sweetness, so you won’t feel too guilty about eating too much sugar in a muffin.

 With this recipe, you don’t have to go to a bakery to get these muffins every time you feel like having them.
-You can make them yourself in the comfort of your home, and they can be ready within half an hour.
+You can make them yourself at home, and they can be ready within half an hour.

 If you’re looking for a tasty and healthy breakfast option, try these better-than-bakery pistachio muffins.
 They’re a guilt-free meal that will help you start your day off right.

-And if I can persuade you with anything to make this recipe, I’d say you will know what you put in your muffins, and you have complete control of how much sugar you use in your recipe because I must say that these two things are always my reason for baking.
+And if I can persuade you with anything to make this recipe, I’d say you will know exactly what you’re putting in your muffins, and you’ll have complete control over how much sugar you use, because I must say that these two things are always my reasons for baking.

-I’m sure you’ll agree with me that using real pistachios is the key to the most delicious pistachio muffins.
+I’m sure you’ll agree that using real pistachios is key to the most delicious pistachio muffins.

 And to make these muffins, you don’t need any instant pistachio pudding mix.
-All ingredients are natural and pretty much an essential staple in your pantry.
-The only thing that you may not always have ready is pistachios.
-But everything else is regular items.
+All ingredients are natural and pretty much essential pantry staples.
+The only thing you may not always have on hand is pistachios.
+But everything else is a regular item.

 So the ten ingredients for these homemade pistachio muffins are raw pistachio nuts, ground almonds, all-purpose flour, caster sugar, baking powder, melted butter, eggs, orange, milk, and vanilla extract.